phillipivan/sofie-emberplus-connection/README.md

 	.then(() => client.getElementByPath('0.2'))
 	.then(async (node) => {
 		// You can get the internal node path, the internal path can be different from the requested,
-		// depending on wheter it's a qualified node or a numbered node console.log('This is the internal node path :', client.getInternalNodePath(node))
+		// depending on wheter you request a numbered node or via the description console.log('This is the internal node path :', client.getInternalNodePath(node))

 		// For non-streams a getDirectory will automatically subscribe for update